Mara Neusel: Career

-Professor Neusel was had long term memberships in the American Mathematical Society and the Association for Women in Mathematics.
+Professor Neusel had long term memberships in the American Mathematical Society and the Association for Women in Mathematics.
 Neusel co-organized a special session on "Homological Algebra and Its Applications" at the 2005 Meeting of the American Mathematical Society in Lubbock, Texas as well as a special session on "Commutative Algebra and Algebraic Geometry" at the 40th Anniversary Celebration of the Association for Women in Mathematics at Brown University in 2011.